 Hernia mesh severe pain

-Those individuals who are experiencing issues as a result of hernia mesh may experience the following symptoms:
+Those individuals who are experiencing issues as a result of hernia mesh may experience the following symptoms and side effects:

 - Internal Bleeding;